tallforasmurf/CHIP8IDE/readme.md

 through sprites, primitive sound output, and input from the 16-key pad.
 Weisbecker coded the entire emulator in 512 bytes of machine code.
-(This is why all CHIP-8 programs load at 0x0200: the emulator itself occupied bytes 0000-0200.)
+(This is why all CHIP-8 programs load at 0x0200: the emulator itself occupied bytes 0000-01FF.)

 Even though there was no assembler -- so the user had to enter code directly into memory in hexadecimal -- games like Pong and Breakout could be coded and played enjoyably.
 After a program had been entered and debugged, the user could save memory to an audio cassette for reloading later.
-Programs were widely shared on audio cassette in the hobbyist community, and via the user magazine, *VIPER*.
+Programs were shared on audio cassette in the hobbyist community, and via the user magazine, *VIPER*.

 Later, the SCHIP-48 virtual machine was defined to provide an easy way